Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_procedure/multinode_migration.md

 ---
-title: "Migrate a multi- node architecture"
+title: "Migrate a multi-node architecture"
-linkTitle: "Multi- node migration"
+linkTitle: "Multi-node migration"
 weight: 260
---- This section describes the upgrade of an instance of Transfer CFT z /OS configured in multi- node.
-Perform the sames steps as in the [non multi- node environment](../), with the only difference being the MIGRCAT, MIGRCOM and PMIGR2 procedures as described in the following sections.
+---This section describes the upgrade of an instance of Transfer CFT z /OS configured in multi-node.
+Perform the sames steps as in the [non multi-node environment](../), with the only difference being the MIGRCAT, MIGRCOM and PMIGR2 procedures as described in the following sections.

 ## Migrate the CATALOG files (MIGRCAT)